codeliner/php-equalsbuilder/README.md

 //Output: All value pairs are equal
 ```

-You can active strict mode to compare against the value types, too.
+You can enable strict mode to compare against the value types, too.

 ```php
 echo EqualsBuilder::getInstance()